LE2P/CloudFracML/README.md

-### Estimation of cloud fraction by longwave radiation using machine learning
+# Estimation of cloud fraction by longwave radiation using machine learning

-#### Requirements
+## Requirements

-1. Intall Python 3 or latest version
+1. Install Python 3 or latest version

 2. Install pip:

-3.Creat a new envirenement
+3. Create a new environment

 4. Install packages :

    * pandas
    * numpy
    * matplotlib
    * sklearn
    * tesnsorflow
    * keras

 5. Install jupyter lab

 6. Run jupyter lab

-#### Get repository
+## Get repository

 The simplest and most conventional way is with git : git clone <URL_to_the_repository>

-N.B: Before to start runing the code, change the path for data_path to the right directory 'Data'
+N.B: Before to start running the code, change the path for data_path to the right directory 'Data'